My Story: Chapter 3: I learn to write

 Synchronicity (German: Synchronizität) is a concept, first introduced by analytical psychologist Carl Jung, [1920] which holds that events are "meaningful coincidences" if they occur with no causal relationship yet seem to be meaningfully related.

-November 1963.
-Colin is ten years old, he has no concept of education, let alone a grammar school one.
-On the IQ, scale his score was not good.
+November 1964.
+I am eleven years old, have no concept of education, let alone a grammar school one.
+On the IQ, scale my score was not good.
 On the emotional intelligence score: sexually abused by the babysitter, beaten up, attacked with a knife, a man asked him to hold his penis, bitten by a dog, to name few, he was even lower.
-No, surprise when he failed his eleven plus and arrived at North Featherstone Secondary Modern.
+No, surprise when I failed my eleven plus and arrived at North Featherstone Secondary Modern.
 The headmaster said, on day one, ‘think of a trade, plumber, joiner, bricklayer…learn as much as you can, there is more to life than rugby’.
 Electrician was my trade, dad had taken over granddads (electrician at the pit) job on the side and I already knew the difference between a live wire and a neutral, no-way was I going that route.
 I still love playing with electricity, ‘that’s an interesting statement’, I just said to myself.

-Every Thursday evening, after school, Colin went to the scout’s hut in Green Lanes, opposite the working men’s club, his grandads local and the chip shop.
-Colin wasn’t really scout material, but they had a disco.
-After rugby, Colin’s passion (it still is) was dancing…
+Every Thursday evening, after school, I went to the scout’s hut in Green Lanes, opposite the working men’s club, his grandads local and the chip shop.
+I wasn’t really scout material, but they had a disco.
+After rugby, my passion (it still is) was dancing…

-Aged ten, Colin stuck out like a sore thumb, in a scout’s hut, opposite a chip shop, in Green Lanes Featherstone, leaping about to, ‘I’m a soul man’.
-The three lads opposite thought so; the first one, pushed him, the second one, kicked him, as the third one, he discovered moments later, was the ‘Cock’ of South Featherstone School, went to punch him.
-Colin intercepted the punch and drove (rugby term, meaning pushed backwards, forcibly) him against the wall.
+Unfortunately, I stuck out like a sore thumb, in a scout’s hut, opposite a chip shop, in Green Lanes Featherstone, leaping about to, ‘I’m a soul man’.
+The three lads opposite thought so; the first one, pushed him, the second one, kicked him, as the third one, he discovered moments later, was the ‘Cock’ of South Featherstone School, went to punch me.
+I intercepted the punch and drove (rugby term, meaning pushed backwards, forcibly) him against the wall.
 The other two retreated.
 The music stopped, the dancing stopped and the scout master, nice man, intervened.
 The three lads were removed, and the dancing continued.

 I would normally pop across the road for a bag of chips, loads of scraps and tomato ketchup, before walking home, but I felt anxious.
 It wasn’t unusual to be bullied by complete strangers; came with having a famous dad, this time I knew, there more was to follow.
 The scout master drove me the quarter mile to home, 17 Alexander Road.
 As we rounded the bend, just before home, there sat the three lads.
 My heart was thumping, knees shaking as his headlights caused them to jump standing.
 They stared at us and walked away.

-The entrance exam, re-take, was at the grammar school.
-The lower-school, it was in the library on the first floor.
+The entrance exam, re-take, was ain the lower school library on the first floor.
 Scary; I remember one question from the maths paper, ‘how many centimetres in a meter?’.
 No idea, I looked at my 6-inch ruler, ha ha, 15cm is half a foot, so 15 cm should be half a meter.
 Oh dear.
 The bit that got me in was the English paper.
-I was given an essay to write, entitled, My weekend.
+I was given an essay to write, entitled,

-Two weeks earlier Colin had sat in an English lesson, for once listening to every word.
+Two weeks earlier I had sat in an English lesson, for once listening to every word.
 Miss Higgs, tall, attractive, skirt just above her knee, said; "today we will look at an, Adjective Clause, last week I explained what an adjective does in describing a noun.
 This week on step further, I will explain; An adjective clause, also called a relative clause, will have the following three traits: One, It will start with a relative pronoun or a relative adverb.
 This links it to the noun it is modifying.
 Two, it will have a subject and a verb, these are what make it a clause, and three, it will tell us something about the noun and this is why it is a kind of adjective."
-Colin thought about this for a while, he put his hand up, something he rarely did, and said, ‘Miss, is this what your trying to say: Colin ran onto the pitch, the evening mist gathering, as the temperature fell quickly.
+I thought about this for a while, then put my hand up, something I rarely did, and said, ‘Miss, is this what your trying to say: Colin ran onto the pitch, the evening mist gathering, as the temperature fell quickly.
 The grass felt soft, glistening in the floodlights, which gleamed, from their perch, high on the roof of the stand.
 He was to be greeted by a thunderous roar from the crowd?
-Colin always was a fast learner, he just needed good teachers.
+I always was a fast learner, I just needed good teachers.

-Two years earlier, Colin had been on a school day-trip to London.
+Two years earlier, I had been on a school day-trip to London.
 Buckingham Palace, Houses of parliament and the Tower of London.
 The coach was parked in East Smithfield, he must have walked through St Katharine Docks to board the bus home.
-Below is what Colin wrote (digitally enhance but same story) in his entrance exam.
+Below is what I wrote (well sort of) in the entrance exam.
 The scary bit comes at the end.

 Notes: